 If you’re a mom like me, you always have bananas in the house.
 Which means, they usually go ripe and brown before being eaten.
 No need to fret, this is the prefect ingredient for one bowl banana bread!

 Also, this one-bowl banana bread is tested and perfected!
 I make this recipe at least twice a month and it’s a great way to use up those ripe bananas.
+For another simple way to make banana bread, don’t miss this Pancake Mix Banana Bread recipe!

 Kids love the sweetness from the bananas, and you’ll feel good knowing it’s full of healthful ingredients.
 So give this easy one-bowl banana bread recipe a try and I’m sure it’ll be your new favorite too!